qlassiqa/qWorkflow/documentation/Documentation.md

 * **no JSON support <u>yet</u>** - AppleScript doesn't know anything about JSON, but I'm already planning a JSON parser for AppleScript

-* **bigger file size** - since AppleScript requires extra coding for text manipulation and object handling, the file size is a bit large compared to the PHP equivalent; right now the size of this library is ~96kb, but will probably increase as I add new features to it
+* **bigger file size** - since AppleScript requires extra coding for text manipulation and object handling, the file size is a bit large compared to the PHP equivalent, and it will probably increase as I add new features to it

 * **strict syntax for plist records** - it's known that AppleScript's records are a bit clumsy since they lack so many features, that's why when saving a list of records as a PList settings file you should adhere to the following strict record notation: